1999 French Open – Mixed doubles

-The 1999 French Open mixed doubles was the mixed event of the ninety-eighth edition of the French Open, the second Grand Slam of the year.
+The 1999 French Open mixed doubles event was part of the ninety-eighth edition of the French Open, the second Grand Slam tournament of the year.
 Justin Gimelstob and Venus Williams were the defending champions, but they did not compete this year.

-The unseeded pair of Piet Norval and Katarina Srebotnik won in the final over sixth seeds Rick Leach and Larisa Neiland, 6–3, 3–6, 6–3.
+The unseeded pair of Piet Norval and Katarina Srebotnik defeated the sixth-seeded team of Rick Leach and Larisa Neiland in the final, 6–3, 3–6, 6–3.

 Seeds

 All seeds receive a bye into the second round.